 For sterling silver jewelry with stones and for pieces that I want to retain much of the vintage patina, I usually use a simple wash, dry and light hand buff combo.
 I use ordinary liquid hand soap (not antibacterial – something more like liquid Ivory) on a cloth or soft toothbrush to loosen debris and clean both the front and back of bracelets and pendants.
 Then I rinse it well but carefully, avoiding the stone settings.
 I follow this with a thorough drying and then token hand buffing with a silver polishing cloth.
 I stop at the point where the item is clean but still has its character.

 I use a polishing cloth to maintain the shine in my new beads but if the oxidation gets ahead of me, I spritz them with Windex, taking care not to use too much because I don’t want it to run into the holes.
 I lightly spritz one section and then wipe right away.
 Less is more.

-Because Old Town Trading Company was in the process of restringing an old squash blossom necklace for me (the subject of a future blog on repair), the topic of cleaning came up and here is what Diane of OTTP said:
+Because Diane Radeke’s repair service was in the process of restringing an old squash blossom necklace for me (the subject of a future blog on repair), the topic of cleaning came up and here is what Diane had to say: